NZMSA/2018-Phase-2/1. Frontend/README.md

 <div className="btn btn-primary btn-action" onClick={this.deleteMeme.bind(this, currentMeme.id)}>Delete </div>
 ```

-3. Now that we're not using `methodNotImplemented`, we can delete it
+:page_with_curl: 3.
+Now that we're not using `methodNotImplemented`, we can delete it

 Try deleting a meme (careful which meme you delete because there's no undo!)